coderangerdan/hashlibpp-for-Marmalade/README.md

         hashlibpp
     }

-There is an example project HashLibExample that shows a simple sample within Marmalade as shown below
+There is an example project HashLibExample which shows an example Marmalade app as shown below

 ## Simple Marmalade Usage:

     #include "s3e.h"
     #include "iwgx.h"
     #include "hashlibpp.h"